Last Updated on January 21, 2022

 Key differences between B2B and B2C ecommerce marketplace

 The foremost and biggest difference between the two ecommerce models is the size or volume of orders and money flow.
-It can be clearly understood that in B2B business supplies to businesses, therefore, the goods are always in large quantity whereas in B2C, the end-user gets the product as per his need, which is, of course, pretty small vis-à-vis B2B.
-As per the current statistics, the money flow of B2B ecommerce is nearly twice of the B2C capital flow.
+It can be clearly understood that in B2B business supplies to businesses, therefore, the goods are always in large quantity whereas, in B2C, the end-user gets the product as per his need, which is, of course, pretty small vis-à-vis B2B.
+As per the current statistics, the money flow of B2B ecommerce is near twice the B2C capital flow.
 According to the report of Forbes, the valuation of the B2B ecommerce market will reach $6.7 trillion by 2020.

 In the B2B marketplace, companies deal with specific products for MSME and have a niche in their customer segment for meeting their needs.
-E.g., an automobile hardware company will prepare all types of nut & bolts for meeting requirements of their electrical, automobile, industrial customers.
+E.g., an automobile hardware company will prepare all types of nuts & bolts for meeting the requirements of their electrical, automobile, industrial customers.
 The orders are also in bulk quantity.

 On the other side, in the B2C marketplace, companies deal with a broad market of consumer products.
 They have a wide range of products that a consumer may require.
-The best example of this category is ecommerce giant Amazon which offers its users, toothbrush, computers, mobiles, furniture, etc. In B2C, the orders are in small quantities.
+The best example of this category is ecommerce giant Amazon which offers its users, toothbrushes, computers, mobiles, furniture, etc. In B2C, the orders are in small quantities.

 There are a lot of differences in the pricing of these two marketplaces.
 In the B2B marketplace, the prices are quite diverse for different customers.
 The offered price varied with the size of the order, delivery time, and previous relationship with the customer, or loyalty programs.
-B2B pricing is based on mutual agreement between the supplier and buyer.
+B2B pricing is based on a mutual agreement between the supplier and buyer.

 Payments & Order Cycle

 In B2B business, the orders are made of bulk quantity, so the customers prefer to pay on credit.
 Also, the supplier needs to provide the option of generating an invoice because business customers often make multiple purchases within a short period.
-The supplier must provide various payment solutions to the buyers, along with credit limits, payment history, etc. In B2B, post-delivery payment is a norm for business.
+The supplier must provide various payment solutions to the buyers, along with credit limits, payment history, etc. In B2B, post-delivery payment is a norm for businesses.
 While in B2C, ecommerce payments are quite straightforward.
 Customers pay the payment directly, either using online payment method options or cash on delivery.

 In B2C, the delivery speed plays a very important role in gaining a reputation.
 Faster the speed, more will be reputation.
 However, there is quite a different scenario in the B2B marketplace.
 The deliveries are done to meet the ongoing demands and productions.
 What matters more is on-time delivery execution rather than speed.
-This is probably the main reason why B2B businesses seek for long-term, more compliant business relationships.
+This is probably the main reason why B2B businesses seek long-term, more compliant business relationships.
 Delayed deliveries can disrupt product, supply chain, and can inflict operational losses.

-When we talk about B2C in customer relations, it is more rely on the acquisition i.e., getting more and more customers and selling as much as possible.
+When we talk about B2C in customer relations, it is more reliant on acquisition i.e., getting more and more customers and selling as much as possible.
 The seller has an inventory to market to as many potential buyers as he can.
 Contrary to this, in the B2B segment, the priorities are of building long-term relations with clients.
 In B2B, the company is selling higher volumes of goods to the same buyer; hence the main priority is to retain the buyer.
 The buyer will re-order if he is satisfied with the services provided by the seller.

 In a B2B transaction, the checkout process is quite complicated because of the multiple orders, particular payment methods, and delivery methods.
 The business owner can’t rely on a chatbot live communication between the sales team, and the dealer is required for all details.
 Business clients prefer long-term relations and may repeat their orders, so having a unique account with saved details is likely to improve user experience and make reordering quick and easy.